Ultimate Stellaris DLC Tier List [Machine Age Update]

 Stellaris Megacorp Civics

 If that’s not enough, it adds some new origins and ascensions.
 The biggest one for us is that you can have Ecumenopolis Planets.
 These planets can hold a huge amount of pops and are much more effective than regular ones.
-Just think of them as superplanets.

 It also adds new soundtracks and advisor voices.

 On top of that, it adds four megastructures: Mega Art Installation, Matter Decompressor, Interstellar Assembly, and Strategic Coordination Center.
-Moreover, it adds an additional market called the Slave Market, where you can sell and buy slaves.
+Moreover, it added a market called The Slave Market, where you can sell and buy slaves.
+We really liked playing as a Megacorp, and we had one of the best “Tall Builds” with this roleplay, highly recommended.

 Overlord